-Scott graduated with BA Hons Sport in the Community (Health Related Exercise) 1996 and MSc Sport and Exercise Science 2002 University of Strathclyde.
-He gained his PGCE in teaching from the University of Dundee in 2002, then was a lecturer at North Glasgow College 1997 subsequently moving to G.C.N.S. as a Senior Lecturer and Course Team Leader Sport and Exercise Science and Fitness, Health and Exercise.
+Scott graduated with a BA Hons Sport in the Community (Health Related Exercise) 1996 and MSc Sport and Exercise Science and Management (Scottish School of Sports Studies and Strathclyde Business School) 2002 from the University of Strathclyde.
+He gained his PGCE in teaching from the University of Dundee in 2002, then was appointed lecturer at North Glasgow College 1997 subsequently moving to G.C.N.S. as a Senior Lecturer and Course Team Leader Sport and Exercise Science and Fitness, Health and Exercise.

-Scott qualified EMT - Advanced (Paramedic, UK), II (Infusion and Intubation), Wilderness (R C of Surg.
-Edinburgh/ WEMSI), ATLS (UK and Germany) with Clinical Practice in City Hospital Birmingham, LS of TM/BARTS, Poole General, Preston General, Sheffield Teaching Hospital, Western Infirmary.
+Scott was trained by the American College of Sports Medicine (ACSM) as a Clinical Exercise Physiologist (University of Keele) and qualified as an EMT - Advanced (Paramedic, UK), II (Infusion and Intubation), Wilderness (R C of Surg.
+Edinburgh/ WEMSI), ATLS (UK and Germany), Advanced Medicine with Clinical Practice in City Hospital Birmingham, London School of Tropical Medicine/BARTS, Leeds General, Poole General, Preston General, Sheffield Teaching Hospital, Western Infirmary.

 In 2004 he was appointed to the University of Paisley as Programme Leader/ Lecturer Exercise Physiology and Health subsequently introducing the BSc Exercise and Health programme.
 Continuing as programme leader Scott oversaw the revalidation and modularisation of the programme into the University of the West of Scotland.